FYS4150 – Computational Physics

 - 10 credits overlap with FYS3150 – Computational Physics.

-The course includes two mandatory assignments, which must be approved before you can sit the final exam.
+This course has two mandatory assignments that must be approved before the final exam.

-Three home exams which counts 1/3 towards the finale grade.
+- Three home exams which counts 1/3 towards the final grade.

 It will also be counted as one of the three attempts to sit the exam for this course, if you sit the exam for one of the following courses: FYS3150 – Computational Physics